William Saroyan

-William Saroyan (/səˈrɔɪən/; August 31, 1908 – May 18, 1981) was an American novelist, playwright, and short story writer.
+William Saroyan (/səˈrɔɪən/; August 31, 1908 – May 18, 1981) was an American novelist, playwright, and short story writer of Armenian descent.
 He was awarded the Pulitzer Prize for Drama in 1940, and in 1943 won the Academy Award for Best Story for the film The Human Comedy.
 When the studio rejected his original 240-page treatment, he turned it into a novel, The Human Comedy.

 Saroyan wrote extensively about the Armenian immigrant life in California.
 Many of his stories and plays are set in his native Fresno.
 Some of his best-known works are The Time of Your Life, My Name Is Aram and My Heart's in the Highlands.
-His two collections of short stories from the 1930s, Inhale Exhale (1936) and The Daring Young Man on the Flying Trapeze (1941), are regarded as among his major achievements and essential documents of the cultural history of the period on the American West Coast.
+His two collections of short stories from the 1930s, Inhale Exhale (1936) and The Daring Young Man on the Flying Trapeze (1934), are regarded as among his major achievements and essential documents of the cultural history of the period on the West Coast of the United States.

 He has been described in a Dickinson College news release as "one of the most prominent literary figures of the mid-20th century" and by Stephen Fry as "one of the most underrated writers of the [20th] century."
 Fry suggests that "he takes his place naturally alongside Hemingway, Steinbeck and Faulkner".
-Kurt Vonnegut has said that Saroyan was "the first and still the greatest of all the American minimalists.”
+Kurt Vonnegut has said that Saroyan was "the first and still the greatest of all the American minimalists."